Skip to Main Content

-Whether you’re a subdivision developer embarking on a new project or an office building owner looking to refinance, chances are you’ll need a commercial real estate loan.
-Unlike residential real estate, commercial real estate refers to property that’s used for business, such as a hotel or mall space.
-The typical commercial real estate loan borrower might be a business owner (including small business owners), developers or investors.
+Whether you’re a developer embarking on a new subdivision project or an office building owner looking to refinance, chances are you’ll need a commercial real estate loan.
+Unlike residential real estate, commercial real estate refers to property that’s used for business, such as a hotel, office park or shopping center.
+The typical commercial real estate loan borrower might be a business owner (including small business owners), developer or investor.
 Commercial real estate loans work differently than residential mortgages in terms of underwriting, structure, interest rates and fees, and there are several types to choose from.

-Unlike a residential mortgage, the underlying asset for a commercial loan is not a primary residence.
+Unlike buying a home with a residential mortgage, the underlying asset for a commercial loan is not a primary residence.
 Instead, the commercial lender underwrites based on the income — such as rent from tenants — and expenses that the property will generate.

-“Ideal candidates to pursue a commercial real estate loan include borrowers who either own the property and are seeking to lower their interest rate by refinancing or seek to obtain capital through a cash-out refinance,” explains Chris Moreno, CEO of GoKapital, Inc., based in Miami.
-“Also, investors who are interested in working with commercial properties and diversifying their portfolio should explore this type of loan option.
-Furthermore, business owners who rent a location and qualify for a commercial real estate loan may be better off obtaining financing to purchase their business property.”
+“Ideal candidates to pursue a commercial real estate loan include borrowers who either own the property and are seeking to lower their interest rate by refinancing or seek to obtain capital through a cash-out refinance,” says Chris Moreno, CEO of GoKapital in Miami.
+“Business owners who rent a location and qualify for a commercial real estate loan may be better off obtaining financing to purchase their business property.”

 Commercial real estate loan types